jonCates/joncates-journals/index.md

+i was working in a system that required me to narrativize myself in order to achieve tenure (20260820)

 we are not machines, we do not have perfect recall. our forgetting is a form of healing (20260820)

 'time heals all wounds' is the language of forgetting because memories fade as new experiences are inscribed and rewrite out pathways (20260820)